baytechc/waasabi-matrix/README.md

-# ferris-bot - Your friendly Rusty crab, guiding you through the conference
+# waasabi-matrix - Your friendly Rusty crab, guiding you through the conference

-`ferris-bot` is a Matrix chat bot that can handle logging, moderation and some admin operations.
+`waasabi-matrix` is a Matrix chat bot that can handle logging, moderation and some admin operations.

 ## Configuration